mrisher/smtp-sts/mta-sts.md

 non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MUST validate that the recipient MX matches the `mx` pattern from the recipient domain's policy, supports STARTTLS, and offers a valid PKIX based TLS certificate.

 The certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
 The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.

+In the case of an "implicit" MX record (as specified in [@!RFC2821]) where no MX RR exists for the recipient domain but there is an A RR, the MX hostname is assumed to be that of the A RR and should be validated as such.

-Note that this section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report only" mode MUST NOT be interpreted as delivery failures, as described in the section _Policy_ _Application_.
+This section does not dictate the behavior of sending MTAs when policies fail to validate; in particular, validation failures of policies which specify "report only" mode MUST NOT be interpreted as delivery failures, as described in the section _Policy_ _Application_.

 ## Policy Application